Save payment details during payment

 Use the Payment Intents API to save payment details from a purchase.
 There are several use cases:

-- Charge a customer for an e-commerce order and store the details for future purchases
+- Charge a customer for an e-commerce order and store the details for future purchases.

-- Initiate the first payment of a series of recurring payments
+- Initiate the first payment of a series of recurring payments.

-- Charge a deposit and store the details to charge the full amount later
+- Charge a deposit and store the details to charge the full amount later.

 Set up StripeServer-side

-Use our official libraries for access to the Stripe API from your application:
+Use our official libraries to access the Stripe API from your application:

 Create a CustomerServer-side